 Can anyone ride the Velodrome?

 Yes, recreational and competitive bike riders from age 6 to 77 have successfully ridden the 50 degree corners of the Cleveland Velodrome.
-To become certified to ride at the Cleveland Velodrome riders must complete one (1) of the following:

 Can I ride my own bike at the velodrome?

 Generally not, unless you have a track bike.
 A fixed gear track specific bike is required to ride on the velodrome.
 A track bikes has no mechanical brakes, one gear, and no freewheel.
 Consequently, there is no coasting, since if the back wheel is turning the pedals are turning.
 The bottom bracket is higher and the cranks are shorter than a normal bike.
 Speed is controlled by pedaling, by pushing back on the moving pedals or by going “up-track” which uses gravity to slow the bike as it travels uphill.
 Due to the steep embankment of the track, riding on the velodrome with a road bike or street bike is not safe and therefore, is not allowed.
 If you own your own track bike, you are welcome to use it, but please have it approved by the velodrome volunteers prior to taking it on the track.
 We have a fleet of 35 bikes that are free for Track 101 and available otherwise when you buy a Paid Class or Open Riding session.

 I am certified at another track, can I ride the Cleveland Velodrome?

 Is there a charge for spectators to watch the races?

 Generally, admission is free for spectators to watch from our spectator observation deck.
 If we have a DJ or band, we will ask for a $5.00 ticket fee.
 For access to the infield picnic area or bleacher seating, there is usually a small charge ($5.00).

 Are pets allowed at the velodrome?